Diversity of emergent dynamics in competitive threshold-linear networks: Mathematical results

 Figure~\ref{fig:CTLN-model}C displays the smallest oriented graph with no sinks, together with the activity of the corresponding CTLN model.
 The solutions to~\eqref{eq:network} for this $W$ always converge to the same perfectly periodic trajectory, irrespective of the initial conditions.
+It is surprisingly nontrivial to explicitly prove that this limit cycle exists.
+A recent proof was given in \cite{Horacio-paper} for the existence of a unique limit cycle in CTLNs whose graph is a 3-cycle, as in Figure~\ref{fig:CTLN-model}C, as well as a $k$-cycle more generally.